NoHo Arts District, Los Angeles

-The theater district includes two new large venues that expand upon existing theaters, the redesigned NoHo Arts Center (formerly the American Renegade Theatre) and the redesigned Historical El Portal.
+The theater district includes two new large venues that expand upon existing theaters, the redesigned NoHo Arts Center (formerly the American Renegade Theatre) and the redesigned El Portal Theatre.
 They add to the existing 31 theaters located in and around the NoHo Arts District.
 NoHo Commons, developed by J.H.
 Snyder Company, is located near the NoHo Arts District's commercial core and subway station.
 The $100-million, 292-unit loft apartment project by Snyder was the first segment to be completed of NoHo Commons, part of a "transit village" taking form at the terminus of the Metro B Line subway and the G Line busway.
 The NoHo Commons construction and development consisted of three phases, completing with the construction of a Laemmle Theatre.
-Phase III also consisted of the construction of an eight-story office on the corner of Lankershim and Weddington in 2009.
+Phase III also consisted of the construction of an eight-story office on the corner of Lankershim Boulevard and Weddington in 2009.
 The building's primary tenant is currently the Art Institute of California-Hollywood.
 NoHo 14, a 180-unit, fourteen-story apartment building, was built in 2004 as one of the first large-scale developments in the neighborhood.

 The historic North Hollywood train depot at Lankershim and Chandler Boulevards was restored in 2014 for $3.6 million.
 It is a Southern Pacific Railroad standard design, a One Story Combination Depot No. 15 or 21.
-The train depot, dating to 1896, sits on land owned by the Los Angeles County Metropolitan Transportation Authority, across from the Metro Red Line subway station and next to the terminus of the Orange Line bus line.
+The train depot, dating to 1896, sits on land owned by the Los Angeles County Metropolitan Transportation Authority, across from the Metro B Line subway station and next to the terminus of the G Line bus line.

 Currently the NoHo Arts District, in conjunction with the Community Redevelopment Agency-Los Angeles, is working on beautification efforts to make the area more appealing to businesses.
-The current focus is primarily on revamping store fronts on Lankershim Blvd and Magnolia Blvd with Burbank Blvd to follow.
+The current focus is primarily on revamping store fronts on Lankershim Boulevard and Magnolia Boulevard with Burbank Boulevard to follow.

-In the future, North Hollywood plans a $1 billion mixed-use development at Lankershim and Chandler, surrounding the Metro Red and Orange line terminals.
+In the future, North Hollywood plans a $1 billion mixed-use development at Lankershim and Chandler, surrounding the Metro B and G line terminals.
 The project would re-develop 15.6 acre with 600000 sqft of commercial space and nearly 1500 residential units in three high-rise towers.
 The project was awarded to Trammell Crow Company and High Street Residential by the Los Angeles Metro board.